circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/2- General Template -Mouse.md

 ### Live activity monitoring
 > Describe the activity monitoring system.
 Typical descriptions include:
-   - Monitoring system used (e.g, wheel running actvity, infrared camera, etc.)
+   - Activity and monitoring system used (e.g, wheel running actvity, infrared camera, etc.)
-   - How mice activity was measured and the developmental stage when animals were monitored.
+   - How data was measured and recorded.
-   - Number of monitored animals
+   - Developmental stage and sex of monitored animals
    - How data was analysed.
 Include any software used.

 ### Treatments